-Buttertubs Marsh is an oasis of stillness just minutes from downtown, lined with English oaks and Lombardy poplars from the 1920's.
+Buttertubs Marsh is an oasis of stillness and birdsong, just minutes from downtown.

 Check out the small strip of city park overlooking the west part of the marshes.
 It's accessible from the residential area at the southwest part of the park (off Jingle Pot Rd).